TCCON/ggg-rs/README.md

 If you see this, try reinstalling the developer tools using `xcode-select --install`.
 This can happen even if you had previously installed the developer tools, but then upgraded MacOS since then.

-**ld linker error for netcdf**: if you get something like the following lines at the end of your compilation:
+#### ld linker error for netcdf
+If you get something like the following lines at the end of your compilation:

 ```
 ld: warning: directory not found for option '-L$HOME/opt/homebrew/Cellar/netcdf/4.8.1/lib/lib'